clicalmani/tonka/docs/models.md

 #### find()

 The `find()` method takes a single parameter which is the primary key and returns the record corresponding to that key.
-It accepts a string when dealing with a single key and a non-association array when dealing with a composit key. `NULL` will be returned when no record is associated to the specified key.
+It accepts a string when dealing with a single key and a non-association array when dealing with a composit key. `NULL` (empty object) will be returned when no record is associated to the specified key.

 ```php
 <?php